boonrs/h4h_restore/README.md

 Restore Donation Form
 ===========

-A donor form for Habitat for Humanity's ReStore
+A donor form for Habitat for Humanity's ReStore.